The Atlantic Salmon's Life Cycle

 The life cycle of the Atlantic salmon first begins with an egg being laid in the gravel at the upper end of a river.
 After the egg hatches, the young salmon stays at the upper end of the river until it is a two year old when it descends down the river to the main sea.
 The fish swims across the North Atlantic to feed off Greenland, and they are very navigators too.
-Because of that, they remain feeding off Greenland for a length of time, let's say between 1 to 5 years before returning to the location where it was born, the upper end of the river.
-Even if they were thousands of miles away, they know their routes very well which is amazing.
+Because of that, they remain feeding off Greenland for a length of time, let us say between one to five years before returning to the location where it was born, the upper end of the river.
+Even if they were thousands of miles away, they know their routes very well which is quite remarkable.

 The semen (milt) of the male fish contains millions of spermatozoa which fertilize the eggs, and is then covered by stones by the female salmon.
 In the process, the female makes up some holes, around 8 presumably, to deposit several thousands of eggs.
 The eggs hatch after over 3 months but the young fish remain in the stones for 30 days feeding on the yolks of the egg.
 After this periodical process, they emerge from the stones and start to feed on tiny animals.